Real Options Theory and Entrepreneurship

 🎲 Real Options Theory

-This theory says that in a world that changes fast, flexibility is worth money.
-Instead of one big "Yes" or "No," you treat your business moves like "Options."
+In a world that changes fast, flexibility is worth money.
+Instead of one big "Yes" or "No," treat business moves like "Options." [cite: 1]

-• The Big Risk: Buying a $500,000 restaurant building before you know if people like your food.
+• The Risk: Buying a $500k building before testing your food.

 Key Idea: Don't lock yourself in too early.
-Spend a little now to learn if you should spend a lot later.
 Information is the most valuable asset!

 Wait, Watch, and Win! 🔭